rdmdk/cards/README.md

 - Every hit deducts $5 from the player's original bet
 - Three 7s results in a Payday where the winner collects every player's bank

+## knockout rules
+- Same as above, however...
+- Each player starts out with $100 and loses $10 with each round lost
+- Last standing player wins the jackpot

 # etc
 To play with a set number of players, append ?x (x being the number) to the end of the URL below (eg. https://rdmdk.github.io/cards/?4)